 Questions or comments?

 Have you got any questions or comments related to this project?
 Feel free to use the form below.
-The form is moderated and your comment will not appear to the world until it’s approved.
-Would you rather want to contact me directly, you can reach me at email@example.com
+The form is moderated, and your comment will not appear to the world until it is approved.
+Would you rather want to contact me directly?
+You can reach me at firstname.lastname@example.org